 7 of the Best Dog Friendly Pubs in Dundee

-If you make your base in Dundee’s city centre, you will need at least a day to explore it thanks to its historical significance.
+If you make your base in Dundee’s city centre, you will need at least a day to explore it thanks to its historical significance, so it’s well worth browsing our list of pet friendly cottages in Dundee.
 Many Dundee pubs that allow dogs will give you a pointer in the right direction, especially to the attractions where dogs are welcome.

 Take a walk to the city’s new V&A Museum and although paws aren’t permitted past the turnstiles you will be able to marvel at this architectural feat.
 There are also plenty of benches for you and your buddy to take a break.
 Right next door is the RRS Discovery, Scott and Shackleton’s first expedition ship to the Antarctic.
 Do the Discovery Walk along the waterfront and stop for a dram at pubs that take dogs along the way.